Medicare Enrollment Periods

 - When on Medicare because of a disability, you can select a Medicare Advantage Plan or Medicare Drug Plan.
 Medicare coverage begins 24 months after SS or RRB disability benefits.

-- Additionally, you can drop a Medicare Advantage or Medicare Prescription Drug Plan completely.
+- Additionally, you can drop a Medicare Advantage or Prescription Drug Plan altogether.
 If you sign up for a Medicare Advantage Plan during this time, you can drop that plan during the next 12 months and return to Original Medicare.

 General Enrollment Period

-- If you don’t have Medicare Part A coverage and you enroll in Medicare Part B during the Part B General Enrollment Period, you can sign up for a Medicare Prescription Drug Plan between April 1st – June 30th.
+- If you don’t have Part A coverage and you enroll in Part B during the General Enrollment Period, you can sign up for a drug plan between April 1st – June 30th.

 Understanding the Different Enrollment Periods